-Carpenter Bees in Illinois & Indiana
+Carpenter Bees in Illinois and Indiana

 Generally black in color and 1/4 to 1 inch in length, these bees are often mistaken for bumblebees.
 The main difference is that carpenter bees are solitary and do not build hives.
 These bees get their name from their habit of boring into wood, creating chambers to raise their young.
 Along with bumblebee queens, carpenter bees are the largest native bees in the United States.